Hollande calls for the creation of a euro zone government

 The French president said the 19 member states of the euro zone had chosen to join the monetary union because it was in their interests and no one had "taken the responsibility of getting out of it".

-"This choice calls for a strengthened organization, an advance guard of the countries who will decide on it," he said.
+"This choice calls for a strengthened organisation, an advance guard of the countries who will decide on it," he said.

 The euro zone's members are currently united in the informal body the Eurogroup, which comprises each country's finance minister, presided over by Dutch Finance Minister Jeroen Dijsselbloem.